thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/authentication/jwt.md

 The Signature verifier mechanism determines how TBMQ validates the JWT token's signature to ensure the token was issued by a trusted authority and hasn’t been tampered with.
 There are two options:

- - Algorithm-based (HMAC or PEM) - Uses preconfigured secret or public key to verify incoming tokens.
+ - Algorithm-based (HMAC or PEM) - uses preconfigured secret or public key to verify incoming tokens.
- - JWKS (JSON Web Key Set) - Dynamically fetch a list of public keys from a remote JWKS endpoint.
+ - JWKS (JSON Web Key Set) - dynamically fetch a list of public keys from a remote JWKS endpoint.
    This is commonly used with identity platforms that publish key sets (e.g., Auth0, AWS Cognito, Keycloak).

 {% include images-gallery.html imageCollection="configure-signature-verifier-mechanism" %}